Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable coniveau spectral sequence

 If $\Pi_*=\Pi_*^\cX$ is represented by a simplicial sheaf $\cX$ on $X_t$ (\Cref{ex:rep_cohtp_functor}), we simply say that $\cX$ is \emph{Gersten on $X_t$} (resp. \emph{and in degree $q$}) if $\Pi_*^\cX$ is so. \end{definition}

 The remaining of the paper will give several situations where this property holds.
-According to our main result \Cref{thm:degeneracy}, we deduce the following characterisation of the above (unstable) Gersten property. \begin{proposition} Let $t=\zar, \nis$, $X$ be a scheme, and $\Pi_*$ be a $t$-local cohomotopy with support defined on $X_t$.
-Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $\Pi_*$ is Gersten in degree $q$. \item[(ii)] For any $x \in X$, the unstable coniveau spectral sequence
+According to our main result \Cref{thm:degeneracy}, we deduce the following characterization of the above (unstable) Gersten property. \begin{proposition} Let $t=\zar, \nis$, let $X$ be a scheme, and $\Pi_*$ be a $t$-local cohomotopy with supports defined on $X_t$.
+Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $\Pi_*$ is Gersten in degree $q$ on $X_t$. \item[(ii)] For any $x \in X$, the unstable coniveau spectral sequence